 We will not share your personal information with any other third party without your consent.

 How long your personal information will be kept

-We will only hold your personal information for as long as is necessary for the Purposes or until you withdraw your consent (where applicable) and are not otherwise legally required or permitted to continue sorting such data.
+We may continue to hold, use and share your information as described in this Privacy Notice after our business relationship has ended.
+We will only hold your personal information for as long as is necessary for the Purposes or until we are not otherwise legally required or permitted to continue storing such data.

 Transfer of your information out of the EEA

-We may transfer your personal information between River and Mercantile entities and third party suppliers inside and outside the European Economic Area (EEA) for purposes of support and data storage back-up.
+We may transfer your personal information between River and Mercantile group entities and third-party suppliers inside and outside the UK and European Economic Area for purposes of support and data storage back-up.
 Any such transfer of your personal information will be subject to appropriate safeguards to protect your personal information, including appropriate contractual protections.
 In addition, we may disclose your personal information to anti-fraud organisations and law enforcement or regulatory agencies anywhere in the world.

-We will not otherwise transfer your personal data outside of the EEA.
+We will not otherwise transfer your personal data outside of the UK or EEA.
 If you would like further information please contact us (see ‘How to contact us’ below).

 - object at any time to processing of personal information concerning you for direct marketing (save that we will retain a single set of basic personal information to ensure such communications are no longer sent to you);